bsmith89/midas2-wiki/MIDAS-2.0.md

 Similar to the original MIDAS tool, the IGGTOOLS MIDAS subcommands presuppose a database construction step has already taken place.
 The construction step for the [UHGG1.0 catalogue](https://www.ebi.ac.uk/metagenomics/genome-catalogues/human-gut-v2-0), which consists of 4,644 gut-only species extracted from 286,997 genomes, is documented [here](https://github.com/czbiohub/iggtools/wiki).
 It was executed in AWS using hundreds of r5d.24xlarge instances over a period of a couple of days, depositing built products in S3.
 The commands below implicitly reference the products of that build.
 This page is focused specifically on the analysis steps, not the database construction steps.
 MIDAS users can build custom databases for any collections of genomes.

+# Recap of MIDAS

+There are three modules of MIDAS pipeline: Species, SNPs, Genes.
+Each module have two workflows: single-sample and across-samples.

 # Single-sample result layout

 For each sample, the analysis begins with a species profiling step.
 The identified set of species that are abundant in the sample is then used to perform pan-genome analysis and representative genome SNP analysis.
 The results of all three steps are laid out in the local filesystem as follows.